What did we do?

 The Stroke Association is the UK’s leading third sector provider of services for people affected by stroke.
 Their Life After Stroke Services are presently contracted by the NHS and local authority commissioning organisations across England, Wales and Northern Ireland to provide specialist and holistic support for stroke survivors, their carers and families, helping to address their (often complex) needs and supporting them through the process of adjusting to life after stroke.

-It is fundamentally important to engage with, and involve, stroke survivors, carers and their families to ensure that the new service, and the way in which its ‘success’ is measured, reflect the needs of current and potential service beneficiaries and the outcomes they consider to make a difference to their lives after stroke.
+It is fundamentally important to engage with, and involve, stroke survivors, carers and their families to ensure that the services, and the way in which its ‘success’ is measured, reflect the needs of current and potential service beneficiaries and the outcomes they consider to make a difference to their lives after stroke.

 How did we do it?